 Artists that began selling on Redbubble ten years ago are still with us now.
 As we have grown, artists get validation and satisfaction knowing that their work is being viewed and well received and they earn along the way.

 The fulfiller network consists of fifteen fulfillers shipping from twenty-four locations globally.
 It is a relationship with high levels of trust across the network.
+If you need a reputable logistics company that can handle your shipping, you can try this out.
 They have fulfillment skills and capabilities that we certainly don’t have.
 We have a global demand channel that they could never replicate.
 It works on both sides.
 They understand our mission too.
 Many of the fulfillers are now leaders in the emergence of on-demand retail which is the next wave in retail based on more personalization and customization.
 Companies as diverse as Levi’s and Nike are embracing this trend.

 Redbubble is riding three big waves of disruption simultaneously: the emergence of print-on-demand technology; the demand for unique consumer designed products that are personally relevant; and the ever growing reach of the sharing economy enabled by the Internet and mobile technology.
 For each of those waves, we’re only at the start of what’s possible.
 On-demand retail is becoming an increasingly mainstream phenomena.
 Redbubble is well positioned to be a major player in delivering personalised products for customers for many years to come.
 The customer proposition, artist relationships and fulfiller network, combined with changes in the way products are created and delivered, enable Redbubble to be a company of enduring value.
 Enduring value is not about how big you can be in a short period of time, it’s about creating value for a long period of time, and in Redbubble’s case this means creating value for artists, customers and fulfillers.